pwbernha/AFT_Dection_Limits_2014/README.md

-This code is associated with the paper "Flexible modeling of survival data with covariates subject to detection limits" by Bernhardt, Wang, and Zhang
+This code is associated with the Bernhardt, Wang, and Zhang 2014 paper "Flexible modeling of survival data with covariates subject to detection limits" appearing in Computational Statistics and Data Analysis.